DeepikaSellasamy/Airline_Passenger_Satisfaction/README.md

       * Gender doesn't play an important role in satisfaction men and women seems equally.

-      * 70% of Business class peoples are more satisfied and the least is eco plus.
+      * 70% of Business class peoples are more satisfied and the least is eco .

       * Depature delay is not a significant variable for passenger satisfaction.